CycloneDX/cyclonedx-property-taxonomy/cdx/ai-ml.md

 | `cdx:ai-ml:tokenizer:hyperparameter:vocab_size` | The configured size of the token vocabulary.
 Please note this value should match the `vocab_size` model hyperparameter value if both are declared on the same model card. |
 | `cdx:ai-ml:tokenizer:hyperparameter:_obscure:<NAME>` |  `<NAME>` placeholder, used to provide an arbitrary tokenizer hyperparameter name not listed above.
 Arbitrarty value and meaning. |

-The following properties MAY be used once each.
+Each property may be used once.

 ### Tokenizer hyperparameter notes